persapiens/Course/Content/Images/README.md

 ### Sparse files

-A _sparse file_ is a specialized file that contains mostly empty-data.
-Sparse files allow for storage efficient disk images, and is one method for resizing a disk image.

 Imagine you downloaded an [Ubuntu Focal image](https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-arm64.tar.gz), containing a disk image.
 You notice that it is `1.3G` in size.

 ```bash